denrico-njit/calculator_final/README.md

 - Edit a calculation via the modal — row updates in place
 - Delete a calculation — row disappears
 - Visit `/dashboard` without a token — redirects to `/login`
+- Add a power calculation — row appears with correct result
 - Add with divide by zero — client-side error, no submission
 - Edit with divide by zero — client-side error in the modal

 **Auth and calculator** (`tests/e2e/test_e2e.py`):
-- Calculator add and divide by zero on the home page
+- Calculator add, power, and divide by zero on the home page
 - Register success and short password error
 - Login success and wrong password error